Shark Wandvac Review

 The Wandvac performed slightly above average when we challenged it to remove flour from a low-pile automotive-style carpet section.
 It vacuumed a decent amount of flour with either the bristle or crevice attachment, but it left leftover remnants in the fibers unless we scrubbed with the bristle brush and did a ton of passes.

-It struggled a bit more at removing crushed-up oats from the same type of carpet or a couch cushion.
+It struggled a bit more to remove crushed oats from the same type of carpet or a couch cushion.
 The Wandvac kept sucking down to the couch cushion and left plenty of oat fragments and dust behind.
 It also left plenty of oats behind on the carpet, even flinging some to the side while cleaning, creating a bigger mess.

-We then measured the airspeed of each vacuum by attaching it to our sealed wind tunnel with an anemometer to compare airflow.
-The Wandvac did quite poorly, only registering an airspeed of about 827 feet per minute (fpm), which is very low compared to the group's average measurement of 1300 fpm.
+The Wandvac registered an airspeed of approximately 827 feet per minute (fpm), which is significantly lower than the group's average measurement of 1300 fpm.

 Hard-to-Reach Areas